Mission 004: Huntington Beach TO SEA LEGS AT THE BEACH

 Families/Kids: Bikes, scooters, skates — ride disciplined, obey limits.

-Congestion: Slows near Sea Legs and Huntington Pier — stay sharp.
+Congestion: Slows near Huntington Pier and Sea Legs — stay sharp.

 Disclaimer: Conditions change.
 Ride smart, obey local laws, and use common sense.
 Maintaining situational awareness always applies.
 [Read My 10 Commandments of E-Bike Safety]